-6.4 Accrual of interest
+5.6 Accrual of interest

-Each Covered Bond (or in the case of the redemption of part only of a Covered Bond, that part only of such Covered Bond) will cease to bear interest (if any) from the date for its redemption unless, upon due presentation thereof, payment of principal is improperly withheld or refused.
+Each Debt Security (or in the case of the redemption of part only of a Debt Securities, that part only of such Debt Securities) will cease to bear interest (if any) from the date for its redemption unless, upon due presentation thereof, payment of principal is improperly withheld or refused.
 In such event, interest will continue to accrue until whichever is the earlier of:

-- (a) the date on which all amounts due in respect of such Covered Bond have been paid; and - (b) five days after the date on which the full amount of the moneys payable in respect of such Covered Bond has been received by the Fiscal Agent or the ISD Agent or the Registrar, as the case may be, and notice to that effect has been given to the Covered Bondholders in accordance with Condition 14.
+- (a) the date on which all amounts due in respect of such Debt Securities have been paid; and - (b) five days after the date on which the full amount of the moneys payable in respect of such Bond has been received by the Fiscal Agent or the ISD Agent or the Registrar, as the case may be, and notice to that effect has been given to the Bondholders in accordance with Condition 13.

-7. PAYMENTS
+6. PAYMENTS

-7.1 Payments in respect of Inflation Linked Covered Bonds
+6.1 Payments in respect of Inflation Linked Amortising Bonds

-If this is an Inflation Linked Covered Bond, the Issuer shall, on each relevant Interest Payment Date, make a combined payment of principal due under Condition 8.3, interest due under Condition 6.3 and any indexation amount (together, the Annuity Amount) as calculated by the Calculation Agent in accordance with the following formula.
+If this is an Inflation Linked Amortising Bond, the Issuer shall, on each relevant Interest Payment Date, make a combined payment of principal due under Condition 7.3, interest due under Condition 5.3 and any indexation amount (together, the Annuity Amount) as calculated by the Calculation Agent in accordance with the following formula.

-$$P = \frac{r}{1 - (1 + r)^{-n}} \times IR \times d$$
+$$P = \frac{r}{1 - (l + r)^{-n}} \times IR \times d$$

-P = The combined payment of principal, interest and indexation amount of the relevant Covered Bonds;
+P = The combined payment of principal, interest and indexation amount of the relevant Bonds;

+$\mathbf{r} = \frac{c}{[insertnumber of interest payment sper year];}$
-$$r = \frac{c}{[insert\ number\ of\ interest\ payments\ per\ year];}$$ c = The Rate of Interest applicable to the relevant Covered Bonds;

-d = The Specified Denomination of the relevant Covered Bonds;

-n = [Insert total number of annuity payments on the relevant Covered Bonds]; and being IR = $$\frac{RI}{BI}$$

-IR = The Index Ratio as determined in accordance with subparagraph (b) below

-(b) The value of the Index Ratio (Index Ratio or IR) on the relevant Interest Payment Date shall be the value of the Reference Index (RI) applicable to the relevant Interest Payment Date divided by the value of the Base Index (BI) as calculated by the Calculation Agent
+- c = The Rate of Interest applicable to the relevant Bonds; - d = The Specified Denomination of the relevant Bonds; - n = [Insert total number of annuity payments on the relevant Bonds]; and - IR = The Index Ratio as determined in accordance with subparagraph (b) below - (b) The value of the Index Ratio (Index Ratio or IR) on the relevant Interest Payment Date shall be the value of the Reference Index (RI) applicable to the relevant Interest Payment Date divided by the value of the Base Index (BI) as calculated by the Calculation Agent being IR = $$\frac{\text{RI}}{\text{BI}}$$